datamagnum/proctoring/README.md

 3) System will verify image of user at every time of login and also in exam using face recognition technology.

-# B) Professor
+# B) Proctor
-1) Using AI , professor can generate questions & answers, the 2 types of questions & answer can be generated: objective & subjective.
+1) Using AI , Proctor can generate questions & answers, the 2 types of questions & answer can be generated: objective & subjective.
-2) Professor can create exam, view exam history, share details of exam with students, view questions, update, delete questions, but update & delete questions will not work at the time of exam & after the exam.
+2) Proctor can create exam, view exam history, share details of exam with students, view questions, update, delete questions, but update & delete questions will not work at the time of exam & after the exam.
-3) Professor can insert marks of subjective & practical exam & also publish the results, view results.
+3) Proctor can insert marks of subjective & practical exam & also publish the results, view results.
-4) Professor can view Live Monitoring of Exam & also can view proctoring logs of the students.
+4) Proctor can view Live Monitoring of Exam & also can view proctoring logs of the students.
-5) Professor can report problems, recharge exam wallet, view FAQ, contact us.
+5) Proctor can report problems, recharge exam wallet, view FAQ, contact us.

 # C) Students
 1) Give/Take Exam